Class DoublyLinkedList<E, R>

 • Time Complexity: O(1) or O(n) Space Complexity: O(1)

-The addAfter function inserts a new node with a given value after an existing node in a doubly linked list.
+The addAfter function in TypeScript adds a new element or node after an existing element or node in a doubly linked list.

 Parameters